jenkinsci/loadrunner-cloud-plugin/CONTRIBUTING.md

 - Make sure to include issue number in commit message, and make the message speak for itself
 - Once you're done create a pull request and ask at least one of the maintainers for review
   - Remember to title your pull request properly as it is used for release notes

+## Code of conduct

+Same as Jenkins, applying to all discussions/comments: https://jenkins-ci.org/conduct/